-Sawtooth Oak is a rapid growing tree.
-It begins to bear in 4-6 years and is very productive acorn crop is excellent for deer and wildlife.
+Sawtooth Oak is a rapid-growing tree.
+It begins to bear in 4-6 years and is a very productive acorn crop that is excellent for deer and wildlife.
 Bears up to 100 lbs/tree at maturity.
 It has been widely planted because of its prolific and early bearing for an oak tree.
 Adapted to a variety of soil conditions.
 Best when planted with another oak for nut production.
 New trees can produce fruit in 4-6 years depending on care and climate.
 The success of new trees is heavily dependent on the care received during and after planting.

 |Tree Form||Central Leader|